ayoraind/tracm_nextflow/README.md

 nextflow run main.nf --reads "Sample_files/*.fastq.gz" --output_dir "test2" --db "FilePathToDB"
 ```

-Follow the instructions [here](https://gtonkinhill.github.io/tracm/#/database?id=creating-a-database) to discover how to build a custom database acceptable by tracm.
+Follow the instructions [here](https://gtonkinhill.github.io/tracs/#/database?id=creating-a-database) to discover how to build a custom database acceptable by tracm/tracs.

 ## Word of Note
 This is an ongoing project at the Microbial Genome Analysis Group, Institute for Infection Prevention and Hospital Epidemiology, Üniversitätsklinikum, Freiburg.
 The project is funded by BMBF, Germany, and is led by [Dr. Sandra Reuter](https://www.uniklinik-freiburg.de/institute-for-infection-prevention-and-control/microbial-genome-analysis.html).